abdulsalamamtech/php-validator/README.md

 **Contribution**

-You are free to use and contribute to this project.
+You are free to use and contribute to this project, but please make sure you create a new branch.

 ***